-Taking place in the Second World War, Pedestal was a British operation to get desperately needed supplies to Malta.
+Operation Pedestal was a British operation that took place during the Second World War to get desperately needed supplies to Malta.
 Under siege by Axis air and naval forces, Malta was running low on food, ammunition and fuel.
 Without these supplies, the battle for the Mediterranean would be near impossible to fight.

-Operation Pedestal involved 14 merchant ships, protected by a fleet of British Royal and United States Navy vessels.
-Of the supplies on these ships, the most essential was fuel, most of it stored on the tanker SS Ohio.
-On 9 August 1942 the convoy moved through the Straits of Gibraltar.
+Operation Pedestal involved 14 merchant ships protected by a fleet of British Royal and United States Navy vessels.
+Of the supplies on these ships, the most essential was fuel, the majority of which was stored on the tanker SS Ohio.
+On 9 August 1942, the convoy moved through the Straits of Gibraltar.
 Axis commanders were fully aware of the convoy, and its importance, and ordered the attack.